ocp4-disconnected/config/Install.md

 ## Prerequisites

 - **RHEL 9 Installation**: Install Red Hat Enterprise Linux 9 and register it with your Red Hat account.

-  > **NOTE:** If The goal is to have a fips enabled cluster, the bastion host also has to FIPS aswell.
-If you dont need fips, you can ignore the following configurations.
 - **Environment Configurations**:

   > **NOTE:** These configurations can be done post install.
 Changes to usbguard/sysctl.conf will require a reboot, while fapolicyd will only require restart on the service.